-If there's still a sewage odor after you've run plenty of water down all the drains, or if you notice a sewage smell in a bathroom that gets regular use, you might want to check for leaks in or around the P-trap.
+If there's still a sewage odor after you've run plenty of water or pink antifreeze down all the drains, or if you notice a sewage smell in a bathroom that gets regular use, you might want to check for leaks in or around the P-trap.
 If even a small amount of water has leaked out of the bottom of the "U," sewage gases may be able to sneak in.
-Another possible cause that's kind of gross but fairly easy to resolve is a clog in the drain, since the clog itself can become smelly.
+"If anything leaks, it would be noticeable," Patrick explains.